 - 1. Sequences shall be transmitted in left-to-right order {b1, b2, b3...} means bit 1 followed by bit 2, followed by bit 3 etc. - 2.
 Code words are transmitted continuously in a repetitive, cyclical fashion with no extraneous signaling bits nor additional time delay inserted between them. - 3.
 Code sequences without permission to operate can be sent during a Rapid shutdown initiation while code sequences with permission to operate shall only be sent when an initiator indicates rapid shutdown is not active.
 If there is no functional indication to use any other code sequence with permission to operate, the code sequence A B $C = W_1 W_1 W_1$ must be used. - 4.
 Reserved code sequences are for future use by this standard. - 5.
 Receiving a code sequence without permission to operate is not an accelerated shutdown and should be treated like there was no permission to operate signal received. - 6.
 All frequencies and durations are subject to ±100 ppm tolerances on their nominal values at the transmitter. - 7.
 Receivers shall perform within SunSpec specification limits for any long-term frequency deviations at the transmitter that lie within the allowable ±100 ppm tolerance. - 8.
 Receivers may assume that transmitted bit rate and Mark/Space tone frequencies are correlated (i.e., derived from the same original clock source). - 9.
-The receiver line impedance for the mark and space frequency is defined at the input terminals of the device, without the attached wiring under all operating conditions of the device.
+The receiver line impedance for the specified frequency ranges is defined at the connectors of the output leads of the device, under normal operating conditions of the device.
 The specified sensitivity refers to this specified receiver line impedance.